buritbest321/buritbest321/README.md

 *   🧠  I'm learning Software Testing (Manual and Automated Testing)
 *   🤝  I'm open to collaborating on Website and Mobile Programming (Full Stack)
 *   ⚡  “One life, live it!” - Fred Rogers
-Here is a structured and ordered list of your tools, languages, and other technologies, including the additions:

 ### Tools, Languages, and Other Technologies